AEspinosaDev/OpenGL-Renderer/README.md

 # OGLRenderer

 WORK IN PROGRESS
+[UNTIL FURTHER ADVANCEMENTS I WILL BE WORKING ON Renderer-CORE]

 - Shadow mapping for several types of lights (pointlight supported for now)
 - Antialiasing (Buffer Multisampling)